 In this article, we take a look at the advantages and disadvantages of adopting a surgical scheduling solution and consider whether it is worth the hassle.

-Following are some common objections to adopting new technologies and reasons why, in the case of surgical scheduling scheduling, the benefits tend to outweigh the disadvantages:
+Following are some common objections to adopting new technologies and reasons why, in the case of surgical scheduling, the benefits tend to outweigh the disadvantages.

 The subscription cost for a surgical scheduling solution is often the biggest deterrent to moving ahead, but this should be weighed up as part of a cost-benefit analysis.
 While it is always important to consider the costs of new technology, it is equally important to consider how much money will be saved once the solution is in place.

-The practice should consider the fact that each last-minute surgical cancellation could cost their practice upwards of $4,500 (due to block time, lack of reimbursement etc), and if the tracking from the surgical scheduling platform were to prevent just one last-minute cancellation each month, then the platform could potentially be paying for itself from day one.
+The practice should consider the fact that each last-minute surgical cancellation could cost the practice upwards of $4,500 (due to block time, lack of reimbursement, etc).
+And if the tracking from the surgical scheduling platform were to prevent just one last-minute cancellation each month, then the platform could potentially be paying for itself from day one.

-When it comes to surgical scheduling software, the onboarding may take a few weeks to level out (though most practices are very comfortable within days due to a very user-friendly UI) but the benefits of the system kick-in immediately.
+When it comes to surgical scheduling software, the onboarding may take a few weeks to level out (though most practices are very comfortable within days of using a user-friendly interface of some surgical coordination platforms), but the benefits of the system kick in immediately.

-Booking forms, insurance forms and patient letters are able to be printed or faxed within seconds, surgical calendars are all in-sync and surgeons are able to access their schedules on their mobiles instantly, and the pre-surgery tracking process is immediately improved due to inbuilt dashboards and checklists.
+Booking forms, insurance forms, and patient letters are able to be printed or faxed within seconds.
+Surgical calendars are all in sync.
+And surgeons are able to access their schedules on their mobiles instantly.
+Plus, the pre-surgery tracking process is immediately improved due to built-in dashboards and checklists.

-So while users may take some extra time to get used to using the system, the benefits are immediate and time is saved on other tasks.
-In fact, the time-savings, error-reductions and creation of transparency alone should make the several days or weeks of onboarding and training time well worth it.
+So, while some users may take some extra time to get used to using the system, the benefits are immediate and time is saved on other tasks.
+In fact, the time-savings, error-reductions, and creation of transparency alone should make the several days or weeks of onboarding and training time well worth it.

-As mentioned above, most surgical practices already use EHR & PMS systems and having other platforms in their tech stack interface with these existing systems is essential.
-The flow of data between systems is critical and ensures there will be no duplicate entry and prevents human error.
+As mentioned above, most surgical practices already use EHR and PMS, and having other platforms in their tech stack interface with these existing systems is essential.
+The flow of data between systems is critical and ensures there will be no duplicate entries and prevents human error.